savojard/sb4er-paper/paper.md

 Tools, data, workflows for the study of viral and bacterial genomes have been implemented during the years but they are mostly spread in different locations and they still lacks an organization into conceptual maps implementable as bioinformatics workflows.
 Many of these resources are available within the ELIXIR infrastructure.

 ELIXIR Service Bundles (https://elixir-europe.org/services/service-bundles) aim at grouping tools, services, people and training materials devoted to particular use scenarios.
 These resources are organized providing information about their interoperability and applicability to specific use cases.
-The ultimate goal of a Service Bundle if to simplify the access to resources available for a specific research field and to help end users in the proper selection of tools with respect to a specific scientific need.
+The ultimate goal of a Service Bundle is to simplify the access to resources available for a specific research field and to help end users in the proper selection of tools with respect to a specific scientific need.
 Moreover, Service Bundles can be used to identify potential gaps to be filled in a given research area.

 Here, we describe the outcomes of a project we carried out during the BioHackathon Europe 2020 virtual event.
-The project aimed to build a Service Bundle for Epidemic Response (SB4ER), namely a collection of tools and resources for the genomic analysis of new pathogens (either bacteria and viruses) and their relation to hosts (humans, animals, plants).
-Mainly focusing on the portfolio of ELIXIR resources (as available on bio.tools), the SB4ER collects more than 140 tools endowed with comprehensive annotations, allowing users to select the most appropriate tools and databases.
+The project aimed to build a Service Bundle for Epidemic Response (SB4ER), namely a collection of tools and resources for the genomic analysis of new pathogens (both bacteria and viruses) and their relation to hosts (humans, animals, plants).
+Mainly focusing on the portfolio of ELIXIR resources that are available on bio.tools, the SB4ER collects more than 140 tools endowed with comprehensive annotations, allowing users to select the most appropriate tools and databases.
 Moreover, resources are organized as concept maps according to five possible use scenarios, which formally define scientific needs in the context of the study of a new pathogen.

 # SB4ER: Use Scenarios Definition and Resources Collection

-In the first part of the project, we focused on the definition of common use scenarios arinsing during the genomic analysis of new pathogens.
+In the first part of the project, we focused on the definition of common use scenarios that arise during the genomic analysis of new pathogens.
 Three general scenarios were identified and defined, corresponding to basic tasks that are preliminary to all subsequent analyses:

 - Primary analysis of genomic sequence of new pathogen.
 - Phylogenetic analysis.